wuotr/parse-cloud-express/README.md

 var Parse = require('parse-cloud-express').Parse;
 ```

+Set an environment variable, `PARSE_WEBHOOK_KEY` to the value of your Webhook key in your Parse App settings.

 From your main Node app, require the root parse-cloud module, require your cloud code file(s), and mount the provided Express app on some path:

 ```